goingnowhere/composting-toilet-scaffolding/README.md

     <img src="images/side_panel.png" alt="A Side Panel Structure">
 </p>

 - **Cabin Ground** This is a simple board with scafolding poles that attach to side panels.
 It is used to provide a level base for solid waste containers.
 This is so that the containers fit exactly between the Cabin Ground and the Cabin Floor eliminating access for flies.
-When constructing cabins it is the second step.
+Along with the Cabin Ground it is the first step in connecting two side panels together to create sit down cabins.

 <p align="center">
     <img src="images/cabin_ground.png" alt="A Cabin Ground Structure">
 </p>

 - **Cabin Floor** This is a simple panel consisting of a 3 plywood attached to 4 scafolding lengths.
 The cabin floor also contains wooden guides for fixing cabin partitions.
 The cabin floor contains fittings for fixing the cabin steps.
-It is the first step in connecting two side panels together.
+Along with the Cabin Ground it is the first step in connecting two side panels together to create sit down cabins.

 <p align="center">
     <img src="images/cabin_floor.png" alt="A Cabin Floor Structure">
 </p>

 - **Urinal Floor** This is a simple panel consisting of a single plywood sheet attached to 4 scafolding lengths.
-It is the first step in connecting two side panels together.
+It is the first step in connecting two side panels together to create a urinal.

 <p align="center">
     <img src="images/urinal_floor.png" alt="A Urinal Floor Structure">